JoshuaOyewole/Instollar-Assessment/README.md

 2. **Job Discovery**
    - Browse all active job listings
-   - View detailed job information with company details
+   - View detailed job descriptions
-   - See salary ranges, experience requirements, and job descriptions
    - Apply to jobs you're interested in (prevents duplicate applications)

 3. **Match Management**
    - View jobs matched to your profile in "My Matches"
-   - Apply to matched opportunities with one click
-   - Track application status and history

 ### For Admins (HR/Recruiters)